Kinver High School welcomes students from South Staffordshire,

 Transfer procedures to Kinver High School

 Moving up to Year 7 does not have to be a daunting time for students and their parents/carers.
-At Kinver High we go to great lengths to ensure that this transition runs smoothly.
-The strong pastoral system at the school greatly supports this process by ensuring that each student has two personal tutors in their form groups, as well as support from Heads of House, Pastoral Support Officers, and a number of other Senior Staff.
+At Kinver High we go to great lengths to ensure this transition runs smoothly.

 Learning Skills Programme

-All of the staff at Kinver High School and Sixth Form firmly believe that education should not be a transient process which concludes with external examinations at the age of 18 years.
+Staff at Kinver High believe that education should not be a transient process which concludes with external examinations at the age of 18 years.
 In view of this, Kinver High School now incorporates a successful Learning Skills programme into the curriculum for all Year 7 pupils.
 The programme, which consists of a double teaching period every week, is based around the principles of Personal Learning and Thinking Skills (PLTS) helps to equip students with the skills necessary to become successful, confident lifelong learners.

 Year 7 Admissions for September 2023 (For children born 1 September 2011 – 31 August 2012)

 The online application for admission in September 2024 is available now and must be returned by 31 October 2023 at 5pm, with decisions being issued on 1 March 2024.